solidusio/solidus_guides/_pages/users/payments/payment_methods.md

 ## Add a Payment Method

 Solidus enables you to utilize the payment method of choice for your e-commerce store.
-We have two [preferred payment gateway partners](http://Soliduscommerce.com/products/payment_processing) and a long [list](https://github.com/Shopify/active_merchant#supported-direct-payment-gateways) of payment gateways that are supported by default in Solidus.
+We have two preferred payment gateway partners Braintree and Stripe and a long [list](https://github.com/Shopify/active_merchant#supported-direct-payment-gateways) of payment gateways that are supported by default in Solidus.
 We also enable you to add a custom payment gateway, as well as offer offline payment options such as checks and purchase orders.

 ### Add a Supported Gateway